Top 10 ChatGPT Keyboard Tips for 2026

 What's awesome is that you can even share these templates with teammates or friends.
 My colleague Sarah was struggling with getting consistent outputs until I shared my templates with her—now she's getting predictable, high-quality responses every time.
 Honestly, this one shortcut alone has probably saved me hours every week.

 Don't ya hate when you're trying to think and there's a million distractions on your screen?
-That's why Alt+Z is such a brilliant shortcut—it instantly toggles what ChatGPT calls "Focused Mode," and it's been a lifesaver for me.
+That's why Alt+Z is such a brilliant shortcut—it instantly toggles what ChatGPT calls "Focused Mode," and it's been a lifesaver for me in 2026.

 One small tip though—if you're someone who frequently needs to switch between conversations, this might not be your go-to mode all the time.
 But for those deep work sessions?
 Absolute magic.
 I use it whenever I'm brainstorming creative ideas or working through complex problems with the AI.